Property & Conveyancing

 Our Services

-We recommend that you always ask a lawyer to review a contract before you sign it.
+Yes, you should always ask a lawyer to review a contract before you sign it.
 In some circumstances, such as at auction, you will be immediately bound by the contract without any cooling-off period, meaning you cannot exit the contract.

-This means it is critical that you seek advice as soon as possible before you intend to make an offer or attend an auction, to enable you to obtain advice and to seek any amendments to the draft contract that may be necessary.
-Depending on the circumstances of your sale, you may also wish to obtain a Building and Pest Report, and/or a Strata Report or make other enquiries before you sign a contract.
+It is critical that you seek advice as soon as possible before you intend to make an offer or attend an auction, to enable you to obtain advice and seek any amendments to the draft contract.
+You may also wish to obtain a Building and Pest Report, and/or a Strata Report or make other enquiries before you sign a contract.

 Do I need a lawyer or conveyancer?